 Research

 Robert Lunde (2023).
 On the Validity of Conformal Prediction for Network Data Under Non-Uniform Sampling.
-In submission.
+Major Revision, Bernoulli.

 Summary: We study the properties of conformal prediction for network data under various sampling schemes that often result in a non-representative sample of nodes.
 We interpret these sampling mechanisms as selection rules and show that conformal prediction remains finite-sample valid if the regression array is jointly exchangeable and the selection rule satisfies an invariance property.
 We also show that a weighted conformal prediction procedure is asymptotically valid for samples from a random walk on a graph under appropriate conditions.